 Maritime New Zealand - 0508 22 55 22

 You must also provide a written report within 48 hours via email to firstname.lastname@example.org

-- To help with identification, powered vessels over 4m and non-powered vessels over 6m are required to be clearly marked with a name or number, consisting of a minimum of two letters or numbers, which must not be a vessel’s brand, make or model.
-The name and number must be of a contrasting colour that is legible from a distance of 50 metres, with a minimum height of 90 millimetres and each digit having a minimum width of 80 millimetres, or compliant with a national sporting body standard.Smaller vessels are encouraged to ensure some form of identification is on their vessel to help with determining ownership or knowing who we may be looking for in event of an emergency
+- Is your boat named?
+To help with identification, powered vessels over 4m and non-powered vessels over 6m are required to be clearly marked with a name or number, consisting of a minimum of two letters or numbers, which must not be a vessel’s brand, make or model.
+The name and/or number must be of a contrasting colour that is legible from a distance of 50 metres, with a minimum height of 90 millimetres and each digit having a minimum width of 80 millimetres, or compliant with a national sporting body standard.Smaller vessels are encouraged to ensure some form of identification is on their vessel to help with determining ownership or knowing who we may be looking for in event of an emergency

 - Always tell someone where you are going and when you expect to be back and do a trip report with Coastguard.